chocolatemilk01/Assetto-Corsa/extension-config/README.md

 If you want add more objects or models to it, make another and rename the number to a sequence

 You want add a moving object like birds?
 Still the same but with this line...

-And if you want to add more dynamic object to it, it's still the same as the previous one
 ```ini
 [DYNAMIC_OBJECT_0]
 PROBABILITY=100